Further Reading

 NEW ON THIS LIST

-Our Island Stories: Country Walks through Colonial Britain by Corinne Fowler (Allen Lane, 2024) Professor of colonial history - and lead author of the National Trust’s audit of the enslavement connections of its properties - Fowler tells a series of revelatory histories as she walks through some of Britain’s loveliest places, accompanied by the people whose lives are affected by colonialism.
-A brilliant new way to reconsider our complicated history.
+Our Island Stories: Country Walks through Colonial Britain by Corinne Fowler (Allen Lane, 2024).
+Professor of colonial history, and lead author of the National Trust’s audit of the enslavement connections of its properties, Fowler walks through some of Britain’s loveliest places, accompanied by people whose lives have been affected by the colonial connections she discovers along the way.
+A brilliant, revelatory new way to reconsider our complicated history.

-Black Ghost of Empire: the Long Death of Slavery and the Failure of Emancipation by Kris Manjapra (Penguin, 2023) To fully understand why the shadow of enslavement haunts us today, we must confront the flawed way that it ended.
-We celebrate abolition - in Haiti after the revolution, in the British Empire in 1833-1838, in the United States during the Civil War.
-But as Harvard professor of History Kris Manjapra tells, the moves to legally free Black people left them dispossessed in other ways still significant .
+Black Ghost of Empire: The Long Death of Slavery and the Failure of Emancipation by Kris Manjapra (Penguin, 2023).
+To fully understand why the shadow of enslavement haunts us today, we must confront the flawed way it ended.
+We celebrate abolition – which took place in Haiti in 1804, in the British Empire in the 1830s, in the United States during the Civil War.
+However, as Tufts University professor of history Kris Manjapra reveals, the moves to legally free Black people left them dispossessed in other ways that still resonate to this day.
 A brilliant and mind-opening book.

 A Short History of Slavery by James Walvin (Penguin, 2007).
 A concise history of slavery, from the ancient world to the present day, with a particular focus on the Atlantic slave trade.
 Professor James Walvin’s authoritative book, drawing on historical texts that recreate the mindset that made such a savage institution possible, is an excellent starting point for anyone wishing to understand one of the most shameful chapters in British history.